Fujifilm X-T100 vs Leica CL

 It is notable that the X-T100 has a microphone port, which is missing on the CL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the CL are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the CL does not have a direct predecessor.
+The CL is a recent model that features in the current product line-up of Leica.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Leica CL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.